Anello-Photonics/docs-A1/fw_upgrade.rst

 Firmware Upgrade
 ======================

-To update the firmware version using an ANELLO-provided .hex file:
+Please use the following procedure to update the firmware version using an ANELLO-provided .hex file.
+Note that this must be done on a Windows machine.
     1. Make sure HtxAurixBootLoader.exe in user_tool -> board_tools

     2. Add new .hex file to user_tool -> board_tools